iamnihal/burpify/README.md

 <h1 align="center">burpify</h1>
-burpify takes a Burp Suite XML file as input, parses it, and modifies the HTTP request headers as specified by the user before sending them.
+burpify takes a Burp Suite XML file as input, parses the HTTP requests, and modifies the HTTP headers as specified by the user before sending them.

 ## But why?
 While analyzing a web application, I used Burp Suite to capture all the requests.
 After consolidating the requests, I wanted to modify specific header values in all requests and send them back to the server to analyze the responses.
 However, I found no built-in functionality in Burp to achieve this and that's why this tool came into the picture.